Delay Parameter Selection in Permutation Entropy Using Topological Data Analysis: Permutation Delay

-Delay embedding is a uniform subsampling of the original time series according to the embedding parameter $\tau$.
+To form permutations from a time series a delay embedding is applied to a uniform subsampling of the original time series according to the embedding parameter $\tau$.
 For example, the subsampled sequence $X$ with elements $\{x_i: i \in \mathbb{N}\cup 0 \}$ subject to the delay $\tau$ is defined as $X(\tau) = [x_0, x_{\tau}, x_{2\tau}, \ldots]$.
-Riedl et al.~\cite{riedl2013practical} showed that PE is sensitive to the time delay, which prompts the need for a robust method for determining an appropriate value for $\tau$.
-For estimating the optimal $\tau$, we will be investigating the following methods in the subsequent sections: Mutual Information (MI) in Section~\ref{sec:MI}, combining Fourier analysis with $0$-D persistence and the modified $z$-score (Section \ref{sec:0dpers_zscore}), and Sliding Window for One-Dimensional Persistence Scoring (SW1PerS) (Section~\ref{sec:sw1pers_delay}).
+Riedl et al.~\cite{Riedl2013} showed that PE is sensitive to the time delay, which prompts the need for a robust method for determining an appropriate value for $\tau$.
+For estimating the optimal $\tau$, we will be investigating the following methods in the subsequent sections: Mutual Information (MI) in Section~\ref{sec:MI}, and combining $0$-D persistence with the frequency and time domains (Section \ref{ssec:0d_sublevel_for_delay}).
 We recognize, but do not investigate, some other commonly used methods for finding $\tau$.
 These include the autocorrelation function~\cite{grassberger1983measuring} and the phase space expansion~\cite{buzug1992optimal}.

+Before introducing the TDA-based methods, in Section~\ref{ssec:relating_PE_to_TDA} we elucidate a connection between the permutation delay parameter and the state space reconstruction delay parameter for Takens' embedding to justify the use of methods such as MI and the TDA-based methods.